Benni-Math/personal_projects/go/bittorrent/README.md

  2. Complete a BitTorrent handshake (files in `./vendor/handshake`)
  3. Exchange messages to download the pieces of the file - `./vendor/p2p`

+Once we complete the handshake, we wait for an unchoke message to be sent from the peer and then we can finally start requesting the pieces of our download.